An Introduction to Voice Agent Guardrails

 Testing AI Voice Agent Guardrails

 The purpose of testing is twofold.
-Firstly, to confirm that guardrails enforce the right policies and safety measures, such as ensuring that callers are going through security verification and also detecting and blocking jail breaking attempts, keeping voice agents on topic.
-Secondly, to measure the trade-offs those guardrails introduce in real conversations, such as added latency or how the guardrails affect the voice user experience.
+First, to confirm that guardrails enforce the right policies and safety measures, such as ensuring that callers are going through security verification and also detecting and blocking jail breaking attempts, keeping voice agents on topic.
+Second, to measure the trade-offs those guardrails introduce in real conversations, such as added latency or how the guardrails affect the voice user experience.

 Testing AI voice agent guardrails involves: